 Post the 1990s and into the new millennium, Bell Atlantic purchased GTE, consolidating the network of telecommunications firms from the areas of the world beyond Bell Atlantic.
 Bell Atlantic then changed its name to Verizon, a portmanteau of veritas (Latin for ‘truth’) and horizon.

-[2.1] THE VERIZON SECURITY ASSISTANCE TEAM (VSAT)
+HOW TO SERVE LEGAL PAPES ON VERIZON SECURITY ASSISTANCE TEAM (VSAT)

-The Verizon Security Assistance Team (VSAT) ensures court orders, search warrants, subpoenas, and other legal demands served upon Verizon are processed confidentially and in compliance with all applicable laws, and coordinates court appearances for Verizon Custodian of Records.
+The Verizon Security Assistance Team (VSAT) ensures court orders, search warrants, subpoenas, and other legal demands served upon Verizon are processed confidentially and in compliance with all applicable laws and coordinates court appearances for Verizon Custodian of Records.
 Correspondence can be communicated with the address provided for the VSAT specifically for records.

 Verizon Security Assistance Team only accepts some legal process which would include subpoenas, court orders, or search warrants for records.
 Most legal requests would have to be specifically addressed to the entity.
-However, legal demands for Subpoena can be faxed to VSAT at a specific number, distinct to the court orders or search warrants number.
+However, legal demands for Subpoena can be faxed to VSAT at a specific number, distinct from the court orders or search warrants number.

 For Verizon Wireless, the mailing address is where the relevant documents may be provided.
 VSAT has a web-based interface that enables users to upload legal demands and receive responsive records via fax, secure email, or secure portal.
 Verizon encourages interested parties to inquire about this service.